CJCB (AM): History

+approved an application by Maritime Broadcasting System Limited to change the authorized nighttime contours of the English-language commercial radio programming undertaking CJCB Sydney, Nova Scotia by decreasing the nighttime transmitter power from 10,000 to 1,350 watts.
+The daytime power would remain at 10,000 watts with all other technical parameters would remain unchanged.
+CJCB would also remain at 1270 kHz.
+Due to an antenna system failure, CJCB had been operating at 1,350 watts at night for several years.
+No listener complaints were received about CJCB's poor reception so it was decided to make the nighttime power reduction permanent to keep operational costs at a minimum.

 Sister stations

 CJCB-FM

 CJCB added FM service with CJCB-FM 94.9 signing on in 1957.
 In 1981, CJCB-FM became CKPE-FM.

 CJCB-TV

 CJCB added TV service on October 9, 1954, with the debut of CJCB-TV.
 The station was sold in 1971.

 CJCX

 From 1938 to 1976, CJCB was broadcast on shortwave radio under the call sign CJCX at 6.01 MHz.

 An earlier CJCB

 CJCB was formerly the callsign of a radio station in Nelson, British Columbia that operated in 1923–24.